vincekurtz/stlpy/docs/source/solvers.rst

 `Drake <https://drake.mit.edu/>`_ is a modeling, simulation, and control toolbox for robotic systems.
-It includes a convienient interface for fomulating and solving optimization problems and provides bindings to numberous specialized solvers, including Gurobi, Mosek, SNOPT, Ipopt, and many others.
+It includes a convienient interface for fomulating and solving optimization problems and provides bindings to numerous specialized solvers, including Gurobi, Mosek, SNOPT, Ipopt, and many others.

 A complete list of supported solvers and the types of optimization problems they address can